-On November 4, 2011, we replaced our existing \$225.0 million credit facility with a new \$300.0 million credit facility.
+In November 2011, we replaced our existing \$225.0 million credit facility with a new \$300.0 million credit facility.
 The new facility consists of a \$100.0 million five-year term loan, with annual principal amortization of 5%, 10%, 15%, 20% and 50%, and a \$200.0 million five-year revolving credit line.

 Borrowings under the credit facility are collateralized by substantially all of our assets.
 Interest is payable at specified margins above either the Eurodollar Margin or the Prime Rate.
-The interest rate varies dependent upon the ratio of funded debt to adjusted EBITDA and ranges from Eurodollar Margin \pm 1.625% to 2.375% or Prime \pm 1.00% for the revolving credit line and from Eurodollar

-Margin + 2.00% to 2.75% or Prime + 1.00% for the term loan.
-Adjusted EBITDA is defined as net income less provision for taxes, depreciation expense, amortization expense, stock-based compensation expense, interest and other income (expense), and acquisition costs for business combinations.
+The interest rate varies dependent upon the ratio of funded debt to adjusted EBITDA and ranges from Eurodollar Margin + 1.625% to 2.375% or Prime + 1.00% for the revolving credit line and from Eurodollar Margin + 2.00% to 2.75% or Prime + 1.00% for the term loan.
+Adjusted EBITDA is defined as net income (loss) less provision for taxes, depreciation expense, amortization expense, stock-based compensation expense, interest and other income (expense), and acquisition costs for business combinations.
 The interest rate margins for the new facility are 0.50% less than the commensurate margins under our previous credit facility.
 The revolving credit line requires a facility fee of 0.375% of the revolving credit line capacity.

-To reduce our exposure to rising interest rates under the term loan, on February 24, 2012, we entered into an interest rate swap encompassing the principal balances scheduled to be outstanding as of January 1, 2014 and thereafter, such principal amount totaling \$85.0 million on January 1, 2014 and amortizing to \$35.0 million on November 4, 2016.
+To reduce our exposure to rising interest rates under the term loan, in February 2012, we entered into an interest rate swap encompassing the principal balances scheduled to be outstanding in January 2014 and thereafter, such principal amount totaling \$85.0 million in January 2014 and amortizing to \$35.0 million in November 2016.
 The interest rate swap effectively fixes the Eurodollar Margin at 0.97%.